-Rocky start to jury selection in longtime Trump adviser Roger Stone's trial
+Longtime Trump adviser Roger Stone takes ill during jury selection for trial

+“I want to apologize to the court.
+I don’t want to waste the court’s time,” Stone told Jackson, as he waived his right to participate in the jury selection process.
+“I hope to be better tomorrow.”

+“I will excuse you.
+I hope you get rest,” Jackson told him.

-WASHINGTON (Reuters) - Jury selection in the criminal trial of President Donald Trump’s longtime adviser Roger Stone got off to a contentious start on Tuesday, with the judge denying most of the requests by defense lawyers to exclude potential jurors they fear could be biased against their client.
+Jury selection got off to a slow start, with the judge denying most of the requests by defense lawyers to exclude potential jurors they fear could be biased against Stone.

-The charges against the veteran Republican political operative - a self-described “dirty trickster” and “agent provocateur” - stem from former Special Counsel Robert Mueller’s investigation that documented Russian interference in the 2016 U.S. election to help Trump win.

-Stone has pleaded not guilty to charges of obstructing justice, witness tampering and lying to the House of Representatives Intelligence Committee.
-That committee is now spearheading the impeachment inquiry against the Republican president in the Democratic-led House over Trump’s request that Ukraine investigate a Democratic rival, Joe Biden.
+Opening statements could begin as soon as Wednesday, and the trial could last at least two weeks.
+Prosecutors said they expect to be able to rest their case against Stone by next Tuesday or Wednesday.

-Stone arrived at the courthouse in the U.S. capital on Tuesday morning to a mixture of jeers and cheers.
+Stone, wearing a gray suit and sunglasses, earlier arrived at the courthouse in the U.S. capital to a mixture of jeers and cheers.

 “Hey, you’re going to get to see Manafort,” one person yelled, referring to Trump’s former campaign chairman Paul Manafort, who is now serving a prison sentence of 7-1/2 years.
 Others shouted “Roger Stone did nothing wrong.”

-The trial may renew attention on efforts by Trump’s 2016 campaign to capitalize on emails embarrassing to his Democratic opponent Hillary Clinton that U.S. intelligence officials have concluded were stolen by Russian state-backed hackers.

-A jury was being chosen from a pool of more than 80 potential jurors.
-Opening statements could begin as soon as Wednesday, and the trial could last at least two weeks.

-At the outset of Tuesday’s proceedings, U.S. District Judge Amy Berman Jackson said she would not agree to strike prospective jurors just because they work for the federal government or because they have opinions about Trump.
+At the outset of Tuesday’s proceedings, Jackson said she would not agree to strike prospective jurors just because they work for the federal government or because they have opinions about Trump.

 That warning did not stop Stone’s lawyers from trying to strike the very first one, a woman who once served as a communications director for the White House Office of Management and Budget under Democratic President Barack Obama and whose husband is a Justice Department national security attorney.